corda/corda-docs-portal/content/en/tutorials/corda/5.0-dev-preview-1/os/build-basic-cordapp/c5-basic-cordapp-contract.md

 title: Write contracts
 ---

-In Corda, contracts govern how the states should evolve over time by restricting how transaction flows are performed.
-They are the Java or Kotlin interfaces used to mark the define class where a transaction `verify` method is implemented.
+In Corda, contracts govern how states should evolve over time by restricting how transaction flows are performed.
+They are the Java or Kotlin interfaces used to mark the defined class where a transaction `verify` method is implemented.

 This tutorial guides you through writing the two contracts you need in your CorDapp: `MarsVoucherContract` and `BoardingTicketContract`.
 You will link these contracts to the states that you created in the [Write the states](c5-basic-cordapp-state.md) tutorial.